MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

 You can try the
 [hosted test dapp with the SDK installed](https://c0f4f41c-2f55-4863-921b-sdk-docs.github.io/test-dapp-2/).
-You can also see this
+You can also download the
 [React project example](https://github.com/MetaMask/examples/tree/main/metamask-with/metamask-sdk-create-react-app).
+Install the example using `yarn` and run it using `yarn start`.

 # Node.js